ETS5/RPWNmasternodesetup/README.md

 git pull
 ```

-**5) Run the install script** which will install and configure your masternode with all necessary options.
+**5) Run the install script** which will download wallet binaries from github repository and install and configure your masternode with all necessary options.

 ```bash
 cd ~/RPWNmasternodesetup